Lauenburg/PackLogSolutions/TechDescription.md

 >User: Planner

-After selecting an order that is pending for confirmation: The planner can remove items from the order and adjust all other values, like the number of trucks needed.
-In the top right corner the planner can either delete the draft or save it.
-Clicking save or delete the planner is redirected to the `Planner Request View` where he can check the next order in need of confirmation.
+Having selected an order pending confirmation, the planner can remove items from the order and adjust all other values, like the number of trucks needed.
+In the top right corner, the planner can either delete the draft or save it.
+Saving or deleting the draft, the planner gets redirected to the `Planner Request View`.
+Here he can check the next order in need of confirmation.

 ### Frontend Hosting

-For the purpose of this prototype, we deploy our User Interface as a web application that can be accessed via a browser.
+For the prototype, we deployed our User Interface as a web application accessible via a browser.
 Note that it is also possible to deploy the Interface as a mobile or desktop application.
-To host the web application on a public domain we use the Firebase platform which is just one of many website hosting platforms.
+To host the web application on a public domain we use the platform Firebase.

 >#### [Firebase Hosting](https://firebase.google.com/docs/hosting) <img src="https://assets.stickpng.com/images/5847f40ecef1014c0b5e488a.png" alt="drawing" width="12"/>
 >Firebase Hosting provides fast and secure hosting for our web app.
 We choose Firebase Hosting because it allows us to quickly deploy our web app and serve both static and dynamic content to the web.
 Firebase offers a free pricing plan that is sufficient to serve our User Interface in the prototyping stage and easy upgradable to a 'pay as you go' plan.